Unrestricted Quantum Moduli Algebras. I. The Case of Punctured Spheres: The example of

 \begin{prop} The RSD map yields an isomorphism of $U_q$-module algebras

-\end{prop} \Dim That $\Phi_1$ is an equivariant morphism follows from the same arguments as for the Alekseev map (see Theorem \ref{Alekseevmap}).
-Injectivity was shown in Proposition \ref{drinfeldinj}.
-We prove that ${\rm Im}(\Phi_1) = U_q^{lf}(sl(2))\otimes \mc(q^{1/2})$ by following closely the arguments of section (3.11) of Joseph-Letzter \cite{JL}.
+\end{prop} \begin{proof} That $\Phi_1$ is an equivariant morphism follows from the same arguments as for the Alekseev map (see Theorem \ref{Alekseevmap}).
+Injectivity was shown in Proposition~\ref{drinfeldinj}.
+We prove that $\operatorname{Im}(\Phi_1) = U_q^{\rm lf}({\mathfrak{sl}}(2))$ by following closely the arguments of Section~3.11 of Joseph--Letzter \cite{JL}.
 For every integer $m\geq 0$ we have

 Moreover,